MaimonLab/SiffPy/README.md

 procedures, you're not forced to install a bunch of other libraries to your virtualenv.
 These will be installed if you use the `[all]` or `[image]` package options

 - If you don't have `napari` it will also not prevent installation.
-At the time of writing, all `siffplot` functionality *can* use `napari` and will *default* to `napari` if it's available, but will not complain if it cannot import `napari`.
-It will simply fall back to `holoviews` and `bokeh` and function just fine.
-Still, `napari` is probably a better experience, and I may not always support both implementations forever, so it's probably wiser to install `napari` (I just know some might not like it because it can be a bit of a headache when notebooks get involved).
 It will be installed if you use the `[all]` or `[image]` package options.
+Most manual image analysis relies on `napari` -- I have deprecated all `Holoviews` based interfaces for image data (i.e. things that aren't plots).

 - If you don't have `dask` it will also *warn* you, but this is only used for some `napari` functionality, so even if you're planning on using `napari`, you may be able to get away without `dask` for some use cases.
 Still, this package is pretty useful for anything you might want to plot or analyse